A Guide to Club Competitions.

 The Over 60's Pairs - The Eddie Morgan Shield.

 Open to all playing members aged sixty years or over.
 Entry is as a named pair, so you have to find your own partner.
 The Over 60's Pairs is Round Robin competition.
+Eddie Morgan, after whom the trophy is named, together with his wife Lilian, lived in Worsley and were members from 1985 to 1991.

 The Millennium Balloted Triples - The Margaret Baker Trophy